Avoid the Big C: Doctor Approved Tips to Prevent Cancer

 What to Know About Breast Cancer Screenings

 To be 100% honest, many women have fibrous lumps in their breasts.
 However, not all lumps are an indication of cancer.
-An important tip to prevent cancer for women is to familiarize yourself with how your breasts look and feel normally.
+According to the American Cancer Society, an important tip to prevent cancer for women is to familiarize yourself with how your breasts look and feel normally.
 This way, if you develop a new lump, you can get it checked.

 - Women between 40 and 44 should start considering introducing cancer screenings using mammograms.